Originally published January 9. 2917 and updated June 28, 2021.

 - Decorative Card Stock – for the main part of the pocket folder.
 You want to make sure that you use card stock so that it is sturdy.

-- Decorative Paper – for the pocket portion of the folder, You could use card stock, but it will be more difficult to manipulate.
+- Decorative Paper – for the pocket portion of the folder.
+You could use card stock, but it will be more difficult to manipulate.

 - Glue Stick – I use an extra strength glue stick.

 - Double-Stick Tape – I run through double-stick tape like water.
+You could choose to use washi tape on the edges if you’d like to dress up solid colored paper.

 - Paper Cutter or Scissors – I always use my paper cutter, but you could use scissors if you take your time.

-- Hole Punch – I already own a a Crop-A-Dile and it makes the perfectly sized hole.
+- Hole Punch – I already own a Crop-A-Dile and it makes the perfectly sized hole.
 A regular hole punch would work almost as well.

 - Happy Planner Punch – Or you can invest in a paper punch specifically designed for the Happy Planner.